BattletechModders/CleverGirl/README.md

 * Calculate melee retaliation properly
 * Prevent melee from light units that won't benefit
 * Incorporate CAC AoE and inferno effects

+## Dev Notes

+AI logic invoked by AITeam.TurnActorProcessActivation

+* Checks for opfor reservation
+* Checks for reservation pre-reqs
+* Assignes role to unit

+AITeam.OnUpdate() -> AITeam.think()

+Sequence starts at ShootAtHighestPriorityEnemyNode:Tick() ExecuteStationaryAttackNode.Tick().
+Both invoke AttackEvaluator.MakeAttackOrder()

+* Iterates over designed targets for lance, making an attack order for the target.
+Evaluates the firepower reduction from the attack
+* Then iterates over every enemy unit that's not dead, and is an abstract actor.
+MakesAnAttack order, and evals firepower reduction from attack.
+** For each target, evaluates additional damage from friends attacking an evasive target (because of evasion strip) ** If damage is greater than BehaviorVariableName.Float_OpportunityFireExceedsDesignatedTargetFirepowerTakeawayByPercentage, chooses opportunity fire
+*** If opportunity fire, tries to create a MultiTargetAttackOrder if possible.

+MakeAttackOrder invokes MakeAttackOrderForTarget, and evaluates FirepowerReduction from attack.
+MakeAttackOrderForTarget is only ever invoked by AttackEvalutor.MakeAttackOder